codeMonkeyHopeful/movie-sync/README.md

 - `rsync` installed
 - SSH access configured for remote sync
 - Optional: `sudo` rights on remote machine if you want to sync using remote sudo
+- Optional: Python 3 for the media formatter script

 ---